Foster Care Adoption

-- Inquiry/Intake Application: If you are a resident of South Carolina, you may call, email or submit an inquiry from our website to learn about a specific featured child or about the adoption process.
+- Inquiry/Intake Application: If you are a resident of South Carolina, you may email or submit an inquiry from our website to learn about a specific featured child or about the adoption process.
 Once you are ready to complete an adoption intake application, the SC Heart Gallery will forward your information to Heartfelt Calling, a division of the SC Foster Parent Association.
 Heartfelt Calling is contracted by the SC Department of Social Services (SCDSS) to provide pre-service training to families who wish to foster or adopt.

 - Training: An adoption specialist from SCDSS will enroll you in two Saturday, eight-hour Foster/Adopt Parent training sessions through Heartfelt Calling, and will then schedule an additional four-hour adoption training.

 - Home Study/Pre-placement Investigation: Once training and home inspections are successfully completed, a certified adoption investigator (CI) schedules a minimum of two home visits to interview all family members, review your application documents, and assess your family’s acceptance of background factors and readiness to adopt.
 The CI completes a home study and submits to the regional SCDSS Adoption Division to determine if your study is approved or denied.